andrewcooke/choochoo/docs/impulse.md

-The general model (Impulse + Decay) seems to have been presented first in various(?) papers by Calvert, Banister and others, with titles like "SYstems Model" in the mid 70s.
+The general model (Impulse + Decay) seems to have been presented first in various(?) papers by Calvert, Banister and others, with titles like "Systems Model" in the mid 70s.
 None of these appear to be available online (for free).

-Originally it seems that the model had three components, but this was later reduced to two.
+Originally it seems that the model had three components, but this was later reduced to two (Fatigue and Fitness).

 Various ways of calculating the Impulse were suggested, changing to reflect the availability of new technology.
-[This](http://fellrnr.com/wiki/TRIMP) is a good summary (focussing mainly on heart rate) that lists:
+[This](http://fellrnr.com/wiki/TRIMP) is a good summary that lists:

 * Training Volume.
 Not really Impulse as I described it, but total miles or hours.